Why Character Motivation is Key

 Intertwining the plot and character arcs allows the reader to be fully engrossed in the story, because there's an organic reason for the character's actions.

 So, if your plot-level outline doesn't feel quite right, look beyond that and make sure your story guiding principle and character arc and motivations are solid.
 Chances are that's where the issue is, and until you iron out those underlying problems your plot isn't going to work as well as it could.

 Likewise, if your beta readers are telling you that they don't understand why a character is acting the way they are, or they don't feel satisfied with how things wrap up in the end, or they feel like too much is happening and aren't sure what the main story is, the problem isn't at the plot level.
 It's at the intersection between plot and character, since, for a story to be compelling, the character's arc of change and the plot must work together in harmony.

-If you'd like support planning your novel or creating an outline to guide a revision or rewrite, learn more about my Planning Help package.
+If you'd like support, see our FIRM Up Your Novel coaching packages for planning your novel or creating an outline to guide a revision or rewrite.

 Stay connected with news and updates!